MananTank/radioactive-state/README.md

 // it will only re-render the component only 1 time! - No extra re-renders! 🤗
 ```

-#### How is that possible ?
+#### 🤨 How is that possible ?

-When you make the first mutation, radioactive-state schedules an async re-render.
-Meaning that after all the sync code (doStuff's code) executes, only then component re-renders, and only once !
+When you start mutating your state, radioactive-state schedules an async re-render to run after the all the sync code is executed.
+So, No matter how many times you mutate the state, it only triggers re-render once 😙